emeyer-hansen/bayesian-kmo/bkmo-R-function.md

 ```

 ## Arguments
-`r` Matrix of inter-correlations, where columns are variables and rows are posterior draws (e.g., a matrix returned by the [`brms::as_draws_matrix`](https://cran.r-project.org/web/packages/brms/index.html), Bürkner, 2017; 2018)
+`r` Matrix of inter-correlations, where columns are variables and rows are posterior draws (e.g., a matrix returned by the [`brms::as_draws_matrix`](https://cran.r-project.org/web/packages/brms/index.html) function, Bürkner, 2017; 2018)

 ## Details